 10) Adventure Zone | Canal Park, Duluth

 At one point in time, this indoor spot fell into my last resort category (much to the chagrin of my son for many years – sorry, but Mom could handle only so many ticket-spewing junior slot machines and meltdowns at the prize counter).
 However, as the kids moved on in years, the sportier attractions – a mini golf course, batting cages and a Vertical Endeavors climbing wall – make Adventure Zone a solid choice on a winter day when the weather forces you inside.
 Purchase attractions a la carte ($2-$6 per play) or save with a multi-pass.
-When it’s time to refuel, skip the onsite pizza cafe and head only half a block down the street to Grandma’s Saloon & Grill.
+When it’s time to refuel, skip the onsite pizza café and head only half a block down the street to Grandma’s Saloon & Grill and enjoy a winter view of the Duluth Aerial Lift Bridge.